Healthdirect Free Australian health advice you can count on.

 How is Brugada syndrome treated?

-Your cardiologist will discuss with you the best treatment for your particular situation.
+There are treatments available for Brugada syndrome.
+Your cardiologist will discuss the best treatment option for you.

-You may need to have an implantable cardioverter defibrillator (ICD) fitted.
-This device monitors your heart rhythm and can deliver an electric shock to your heart to control dangerous abnormal heart rhythms.
+An implantable cardioverter defibrillator (ICD) can be fitted.
+This device monitors your heart rhythm and can deliver an electric shock to your heart to control dangerous arrhythmias.

 Can Brugada syndrome be prevented?